 Your computer screen should be at eye level to encourage your back to remain neutral.

-If you are using a laptop, having an external monitor can help to optimize the position of your monitor and also help with eye strain.
+If you are using a laptop, having an external monitor can help optimize your monitor’s position and help with eye strain.